 The University of Oslo has well-equipped lecture rooms, laboratories and computer labs.
-Study facilities also include state-of-the-art libraries and a wireless network zone for portable computers.
+Study facilities also include state-of-the-art libraries and a wireless network zone.

 Students and staff have the very best technical tools at their disposal and access to excellent facilities that include: